-Jodi has been working with MDF since February of 2009 and is a graduate of the Joseph Korbel School of International Studies from the University of Denver where she earned a Masters degree in International Development.
+Jodi has been working with MDF since 2009.
+She is a graduate of the Joseph Korbel School of International Studies from the University of Denver where she earned a Masters degree in International Development.
 Her areas of focus included global health, youth livelihood, and economic development.
-Her masters studies included a three month child labor reduction project in Bolivia and an independent study within microfinance.
+Her masters studies included a three month child labor reduction project in Bolivia.
 She has worked and lived in the Middle East, South America, and Southeast Asia.

 Jodi’s background includes work in the public and private education sector, and extensive experience with nonprofits, foundations, government contractors and USAID on international and community development issues.
 Jodi is a former teacher, volunteer of Aspen Institute, and also a mom.

 Jane joined the Marshal Direct Fund team in 2011.
 She is an International Affairs Major with a Political Science minor at the University of Colorado Boulder, and it is her interest in global development and human security, particularly regarding women’s health and education, that drew her to the Marshall Direct Fund.
 Her work at the university focuses on social justice and the role of global institutions, both large and small, in shaping policy in the international arena.

 Jane’s interest in policy led her to a position as a policy assistant at the Colorado State House of Representatives, where she gained experience in how policy is formed at a local level.
 She has a working knowledge of French, and her intellectual curiosity continually drives her to seek knowledge of other cultures.
 Jane is committed to the tenet that education and health-care are the foundations for long-lasting and sustainable development.
 She is looking forward to her first visit to Pakistan.